 So, it’s best to learn what those survival myths are now so that you’ll know to avoid them when the time comes.
 Here are three of them:

 • Field guides will tell you what’s OK to eat.
 The problem here is that when people get hungry, they tend to make the field guide description fit what they see in front of them, and then eat it.
-Again, food isn’t as necessary as it may seem, so don’t take the risk.
+So be careful and DON’T take the risk.

 • A roof over your head is enough.
 A shelter with a roof is important to protect you from the elements, but you also need something to protect yourself from the cold ground.
 Find materials to construct bedding first, then worry about a roof.
 Otherwise, you could freeze to death.